-Method: This study analyzed a subpopulation of 1,133 licensed students 16 years of age or older from the 2013 past 12 months; of those who did, 56% reported doing so four or more times.
+Results: Our results indicate that 36% of licensed drivers reported writing a text message while driving during the past 12 months; of those who did, 56% reported doing so four or more times.
 Graduated licensing was the strongest factor predicting TWD.
 Compared to students with the more restrictive G1 license, students with a G2 or full license were 9.4 times more likely to report TWD after controlling for the effect of all other factors.
 Older students, white students, and students attending school in urban centers were more likely to report TWD, while the amount of time spent on social media sites, being a passenger with a driver using substances, and past year collisions were also significantly associated with TWD.
 Gender differences and participation in driver education training were not associated with TWD.